 - MODL5321M Specialised Chinese-English Translation: students taking translation and interpreting MA's in the Centre for Translation Studies.

 - MODL5302M Extended Translations: supervised long translation project from Chinese to English as part of the MA in Applied Translation Studies and MA in Interpreting and Translation Studies.

-I am interested in supervising postgraduate research into letters and social networks in late imperial China, or into some aspects of the representation of animals in China during the imperial period, especially insects or other animals on the margins of agriculture.
+I am interested in supervising postgraduate research into letters and social networks in late imperial China, or into aspects of the representation of animals in China during the imperial period, especially insects or animals in agriculture.